1und0/Grid-EYE-Prototype/README.md

 # Grid-EYE-Research-Project
 This repository contains the code for a proof-of-concept installation based on the Grid-EYE sensor and panStamp microcontrollers.
 It includes the handler script, the operating code for the panStamps and some basic training data for the GRT.
-We used the setup to track subjects performing sport exercises in front of our installation.
+We used the setup to track subjects performing sport exercises in front of a installation.

 # Hardware